SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

-  - Once the cluster is up, if `ha` node leave the cluster, it will not be a real issue.
-The cluster will continue to exist.
+  - Once the cluster is created in `Serf` agent, the first node which created the `Serf` cluster can leave the cluster.
+In fact, leaving the cluster will not stop it as far as the `Serf` agent is running.

+    Anyway, in our current solution, there is kind of missconception around the way we create the `Serf` cluster.
 In the deliverables, describe which problem exists with the current solution based on the previous explanations and remarks.
+Propose a solution to solve the issue.

 To make sure that `ha` load balancer can leave and enter the cluster again, we add the `--replay` option.
 This will allow to replay the past events and then react to